 - a.
-We now have Level 1 and Level 2 coaching courses approved by SkillActive and recognized by REPS (Register of Exercise Professionals). - Fred McKenzie and Pete Sparks are running courses, but we need to have at least 12 months of courses at both levels mapped out and welladvertised. - c.
+Our Level 1 and Level 2 coaching courses approved by PD Approval (formerly SkillsActive) and recognized by REPS (Register of Exercise Professionals). - Fred McKenzie and Pete Sparks are running courses, but we need to have at least 12 months of courses at both levels mapped out and welladvertised. - c.
+Pete Sparks is also updating the course material based on feedback fro course attendee and others. - d.
 We also need to engage more coaching specialists to further develop our courses.